persado/persado.github.io/_posts/2023-05-11-bash-ing-your-network-with-dev-tcp.md

 ---
 layout: post
 title: Bash-ing your network with /dev/tcp
-excerpt: In Bash, `/dev/tcp` is a special file that allows you to establish network connections using the TCP/IP protocol.
+excerpt: "In Bash, `/dev/tcp` is a special file that allows you to establish network connections using the TCP/IP protocol.
 It provides a simple way to communicate with remote servers over a network.

 Using `/dev/tcp`, you can open a network socket and read from or write to it, similar to how you would read from or write to a file.
 This feature is primarily available in Bash shells on Unix-like systems.

-It can be accessed for multiple reasons but the basic operation of it is to open a raw TCP stream.
-/dev/udp is also valid.
+/dev/udp is also valid."
 author: stefanos_kalandaridis
 categories:
 - troubleshooting